kobolabs/epub-spec/README.md

 * Check the mimetype for your SMIL files in the OPF manifest.
 It should be application/smil+xml.
 * Play the embedded audio file and compare it to the times listed in the .smil files.
 The times listed in the .smil files should match the audio you want to hear for that page in the audio file.
 * If a page references multiple audio files or if the SMIL file references out of sequence points in the audio file (ex. it reads seconds 2-8, then 20-24, then 10-13) this may result in performance issues across reading platforms.
 You can improve performance by having each page only refer to one audio file and having that sequence of the audio match the sequence of the text being read.
-* [Side-load](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes) the ePub to various platforms and test that the audio plays as intended.
+* [Sideload](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes) the ePub to various platforms and test that the audio plays as intended.
 * If you cannot resolve the playback issues contact the Content QA team for additional feedback.

 ### Audio Video Issues on Android and iOS Platforms

-Kobo often receives content with embedded audio that does not work on on or both of our iOS and Android platoforms (the criteria for activating such content is that is pass QA on both).
+Kobo often receives content with embedded audio that does not work on on or both of our iOS and Android platforms (the criteria for activating such content is that is pass QA on both).
 This is usually either because the content has not been designed and tested for more than one reading platform or because the media, codecs, HTML or mimetypes are not compatible with one or both of the Android and iOS devices at all (ie. even outside of the Kobo app).

 To revise ePubs with these issues:
 * Ensure that the audio/video components are compatible with iOS and Android devices independent of the Kobo app by extracting the audio or video file and opening it in an app that will play the content.
 If it does not play the problem is likely the case that the file itself is not compatible with the Android or iOS platform.